sakai-mirror/sakai/docs/readme_2-1-0.txt

    3. Perform appropriate Post-Installation Configuration of the application.
    4. Carry out the steps for Database Configuration.

 The Demo and Binary Installations can freely skip most of these phases, with exceptions noted above.
-To view detailed breakdowns of these phases please refer to the Installation Guide online at http://cvs.sakaiproject.org/release/2.1.0/InstallGuide.html (or in docs/releaseweb/InstallGuide.html in the source archive or on subversion).
+To view detailed breakdowns of these phases please refer to docs/install/readme_source.txt (or the Installation Guide online at http://cvs.sakaiproject.org/release/2.1.0/InstallGuide.html).

 2. SAKAI DOCUMENTATION